Inside the Calfornia Home Where Tiger Woods Grew Up

 Woods owned mansions and also an island?

 Woods owned quite a few different properties over the years.
-His real estate portfolio included a condo in Newport Beach, a seven-bedroom home in a private gated community which he shared with his ex-wife, and his $57 million mansion in Jupiter.
+His real estate portfolio included a condo in Newport Beach, a seven-bedroom home in a private gated community that he shared with his ex-wife, and his $55 million mansion in Jupiter.
 The golfing great also reportedly owned an island off the coast of Sweden.

 “This island was owned by Tiger Woods, but after his divorce (Elin Nordegren) he doesn’t need an island in Sweden anymore,” Sabine Rollinger of Vladi Private Islands said per Golf Digest.